-As mentioned earlier in Section 1.0, it is broadly recognized by PSA practitioners that the greatest safety value in performing a PSA is not in the comparison of risk estimates against predefined safety goals.
-Rather, what is important are the insights coming from the PSA; understanding of changes in risk; development of event sequences and what they reveal; looking for weaknesses in defense-in-depth; identification of vulnerabilities including single point vulnerabilities; and, identifying the areas to improve that most benefits risk reduction.
+It is broadly recognized by PSA practitioners that the greatest safety value in performing a PSA is not in the comparison of risk estimates against predefined safety goals.
+Rather, what is important are the insights coming from the PSA; understanding of changes in risk; development of event sequences and what they tell us; looking at short cutsets for weaknesses in defense-in-depth; identification of vulnerabilities including single point vulnerabilities; and, identifying the areas to improve that most benefits risk reduction.
+Regardless, most regulatory frameworks tend to focus on quantitative safety goals and the comparison of risk estimates against those goals.
+Therefore, it is necessary to ensure that Canadian utility operator response is consistent in terms of actions that are taken when either safety goal or administrative goal targets are exceeded.
+The approach described in Figure 30 is applied at PLGS.